HashakGik/BulletHell-RMMV/tutorials/mechanics.md

 ![Player selection](playerselect.gif)

-A player will be killed if a single bullet enters its `hitbox` or if an enemy crashes against it, but its movements are precise enough to easily dodge most bullets and enemies and throwing a bomb (as well as other special actions like stunning a boss) will cause every enemy bullet on screen to disappear.
+A player will be killed if a single bullet enters its `hitbox` or if an enemy crashes against it, throwing a bomb (as well as other special actions like stunning a boss) will cause every enemy bullet on screen to disappear.

 If there are bombs available and the autobombs rank allows it (i.e. C or above), when a bullet hits the player, it will automatically throw a bomb to prevent its own death.
 When the bombs stock is exhausted or the number of panic attacks already dealt exceeds the autobombs rank (e.g. if the rank is B and the player has already panicked two times), no counterattack is possible and the player will die.